CommandPost/FCPCafe/docs/_includes/latenite/atem-exporter.md

 ATEM Exporter was built in a few hours during a live event, and has **only** currently been tested in a real-world live production using an **Blackmagic ATEM Constellation 8K**, Blackmagic HyperDeck's and AJA recorders for ISOs - so we welcome any user feedback for other ATEM's!

-We're currently just using a placeholder icon (from [Timecode Toolbox](https://fcp.cafe/latenite/#timecode-toolbox)) whilst a new one is being designed - stay tuned!

 You can learn more on the [ATEM Exporter website](https://atemexporter.fcp.cafe).